basnijholt/nijho.lt/content/post/mindroom/index.md

 Agents live in the same rooms as you, collaborate in threads, and follow you across every platform.
 And then I got so obsessed with it that I eventually burned out and had to step away completely.

-Recently, [OpenClaw](https://openclaw.ai) gained a lot of traction (171K GitHub stars and counting), solving a similar problem from a different angle.
-Seeing its success reminded me that the idea I'd been working on wasn't just a niche obsession.
+Recently, seeing [OpenClaw](https://openclaw.ai) gain massive traction solving a similar problem reminded me that what I'd been building wasn't just a niche obsession.
-People genuinely want AI assistants that aren't locked into a single app.

 So here I am, dusting off MindRoom and writing about what it is, how it works, and why I think the approach still matters.

 {{% callout note %}}